stennety/mywebsite/bio.md

 I moved onto recommendation systems.
 Building, analysing, criticising and [writing about them](https://towardsdatascience.com/4-ways-to-supercharge-your-recommendation-system-aeac34678ce9).
 The machine learning space is huge from a research perspective and an even larger expanse when factoring in implementation.
 I picked only recommendation systems & unsupervised learning and decided to deep dive; end-to-end fun.
 You can find some of my open-source projects on [GitHub](https://github.com/93tilinfinity).
-Along the way, I started began making data chill at [www.scarletteai.com](https://www.scarletteai.com).
+Along the way, I started trying making data chill for brands at [www.scarletteai.com](https://www.scarletteai.com).

 I enjoy [cycling](https://www.zwift.com/news/5082-zwift-how-to-joining-a-zwifter-on-a-ride#:~:text=The%20easiest%20way%20to%20add,in%20the%20top%20right%20corner.)
 :bicyclist::dash:, making music :saxophone: (soundcloud coming soon?), taking everyday objects apart and